 ISTJ and ENFP

-In the Myers-Briggs type indicator system, the ISTJ and the ENFP are complete opposites.
+In the personality type indicator system, the ISTJ and the ENFP are complete opposites.
 They share no preferences, which is why their relationship compatibility is in the red.

 In true “opposites attract” fashion, a romantic relationship between an ISTJ and an ENFP will be anything but boring!
 Since it’s difficult to find common ground, the relationship won’t be without frustrations from both sides.
 Still, if both partners keep an open mind and learn to appreciate each other’s point of view, there is a lot of room for growth.